sunil-gumatimath/quiz-app/README.md

 1. The quiz displays one question at a time with 4 multiple-choice options
 2. Click on your chosen answer to select it
 3. The correct answer will be highlighted in green, incorrect answers in red
-4. Use the "Next" button to proceed to the next question (Note: Next button functionality can be enhanced)
+4. Use the "Next" button to proceed to the next question
+5. After completing all questions, view your final score
+6. Use the "Reset" button to retake the quiz
-5. The question counter shows your current progress (e.g., "1 of 5 questions")
+7. The question counter shows your current progress (e.g., "1 of 5 questions")

 ## Development